 5. Apply

 Applying for a home equity loan is not a decision you should take lightly, after all your house could be at risk if for some reason you default.
-Before applying, make sure you can take on an additional debt.
+Before applying, make sure you can take on the additional debt.

 • Social Security number